Mountain Landscape with Waterfall and Mill

 this site may contain automatically translated text

 Lucas van Valckenborch was one of the most important and sought-after Flemish landscape specialists of the second half of the sixteenth century.
-He joined the painters’ guild in Malines (Mechelen) in 1560, but the Spanish Fury of 1566 induced him to flee to Liège, and thereafter his peripatetic career took him to Aachen, Antwerp, Linz, and finally Frankfurt from 1593 until his death four years later.
+He joined the painters’ guild in Malines (Mechelen) in 1560, but the wave of iconoclasm that swept through the northern and western Netherlands in the summer of 1566 induced him to take refuge in Liège, which was the seat of an independent prince-bishopric; thereafter, his peripatetic career took him to Aachen, Antwerp, Linz and finally, from 1593 until his death four years later, to Frankfurt.

-The present painting, which is signed and dated 1595, and consequently belongs to his final period, follows what by this juncture was an established formula, but remains an extremely fine example of his art.
-In essence, the composition is divided into two by a bold diagonal: over to the left, a dark and shadowy foreground, capped by impossibly spiky towering peaks, introduces the vertiginous faraway prospect of a splendid city by a great river in the valley below, and leading in its turn to the greens and blues of the far horizon.
-In view of the fact that some of Valckenborch’s pictures – for all their fantastical elements – are nevertheless topographical views, which demonstrably portray actual places, attempts have understandably been made to identify the scene here.
-Given the date of its execution, Frankfurt would be the logical source of inspiration, but that does not fit, and in the present instance it does on the whole seem right to accept that this is a work of the imagination.
+The present painting, which is signed and dated 1595 and consequently belongs to his final period, follows what by this juncture was an established formula, but it remains an extremely fine example of his art.
+In essence, the composition is divided into two by a bold diagonal: over to the left, a dark and shadowy foreground capped by impossibly spiky towering peaks introduces the vertiginous prospect of a splendid city lying below in a valley by a great river, which in its turn leads to the greens and blues of the far horizon.
+Given that some of Valckenborch’s pictures – for all their fantastical elements – are nevertheless topographical views that demonstrably portray actual places, attempts have understandably been made to identify the scene here.
+Given the date of its execution, Frankfurt would be the logical source of inspiration but does not fit; consequently, it seems only right to accept that this is a work of the imagination.

 - Material/technique